microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export function useHandleCsvUpload(onUpdateTables?: (tables: TableContainer[]) => void): () => void;

-// Warning: (ae-missing-release-tag) "useHandleDropdownChange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useHandleDropdownChange(step: Step, path: string, onChange?: StepChangeFunction): DropdownOptionChangeFunction;

 // Warning: (ae-missing-release-tag) "useHandleFileUpload" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //